craigiswayne/PlaygroundDotNetAPI/README.md

 ----
 ## Custom Attributes

-There is a `LogActionFilter.cs` custom attribute that will log some info about API requests
+There is a `ApplicationInsightsActionFilter.cs` custom attribute that will log some info about API requests

 This is turned on globally.

-However suppose you wanted to turn if it off for a specific controller, make use of another custom attribute called `[DisabledLogActionFilter]`
+However suppose you wanted to turn if it off for a specific controller, make use of another custom attribute called `[DisableApplicationInsightsActionFilter]`

 ----